 How to Accept, Respect, & Integrate

-Subconsciously, I gradually distanced myself from these circles at school.
-At the same time, I stopped receiving invitations to parties or social events.
+Subconsciously, I gradually found myself distanced from these social circles.
+Naturally, I stopped receiving invitations to parties or social events.
 Initially, I was hurt, pondering why I was no longer included: What did I do wrong?
 Why don’t they like me anymore?
-Soon enough, I found that my expressions of discomfort and abstinence from their activities made them feel more uncomfortable than I may have realized.
-Not fitting in with these various groups was ok with me: I resorted to reserving my social time for my friends outside of school.
+Soon enough, I found that my expressions of discomfort and abstinence from the various activities made them feel more uncomfortable than I had realized.
+Then again, not fitting in with these various groups was totally ok with me.
+I resorted to reserving my social time for my old friends outside of school.

 Growing more introverted through my sophomore and junior years, I felt lonely and isolated.
 My academic schedule was overwhelming and extremely stressful.
 During lunch period at school, I’d study, do homework, write my blog, or read books.
 Being an avid participant in class who always asked questions, I’d sit quietly and just listen.
 With little support from peers around me, this was quite a difficult period in my life.
 But despite my sadness, those times I sat alone eventually fostered self reflection and discovery.
 I realized that my values would always come first, and I couldn’t allow myself to build close bonds with those who breached my basic principles.
 I couldn’t immerse myself in the world of high school parties polluted by smoking, drinking, drugs or boyfriend drama—it just wasn’t for me and participating simply meant self-harm.
 Because those activities did not appeal to me, I felt like an outsider searching for meaning in my friendships.
 I am by no means inferring that my moral code is superior or one that all should follow.
 I’m not suggesting that one should not associate themselves with those participating in those activities.
 I am certain, however, of the clear correlation between one’s core values and the relationships one might choose to build or break.